S10255731/Assignment-1/README.md

 - As a new user, I want to know what this website is about.
 - As a returning user, I want to quickly find any recent updates to the game so I can stay up to date.
 I also want to know any new trends with the game.

+I used an image as the background to make the page more vibrant, and drop shadows for the different section containers to make them stand out more against the background

 ##### The heroes page is as a list of all the heroes in the game for users to navigate to.
 I decided on having a list of heroes as well as filters.
 - As a user who is unfamiliar with the website, I want to easily be able to search and filter heroes to easily find them

+The filters were layed out to take up the available horizontal area to make it easier to view in one look.
+Roles have different colours associated with them to add a visual difference between them.
+The heroes were arranged in a grid format as it is compact and organised

+##### For the hero information page, it contains the hero's name, stats, skills, talents and an image
+- As a user who is curious about the hero's information, I want to be able to quickly locate different sections of information in an easy-to-understand manner.

-##### For the hero information page, I decided on using a table-style design.
+I decided on using a table-style design.
 This makes the content more organised.
-- As a user who is curious about the hero's information, I want to be able to quickly locate different sections of information in an easy-to-understand manner.
+The background colour also depends on the primary colours of the hero itself, and theres a slight gradiant to it.
+This makes the page more colourful

 ### Wireframes